jhpyle/docassemble/_docs/helloworld.md

 ---
 {% endhighlight %}

+It is written in [DALang].
 To run this, first set up your server using [Docker].

-Once **docassemble** is up and running in your web browser, click "Log in" in the upper right hand corner.
+Once your [server] is up and running in your web browser, click "Log in" in the upper right hand corner.
 The default username and password
 are: